ankurtaly/Integrated-Gradients/howto.md

 ## Adding a placeholder for analysis:

 Our code snippets describe how to apply integrated gradients using a placeholder.
 Sometimes production models take input from a FIFO queue rather than a simple placeholder.
-In such cases, for ease of analysis, the [TF graph editor API](https://www.tensorflow.org/api_guides/python/contrib.graph_editor) to swap the queue based feed with a simple placeholder feed.
+In such cases, the [TF graph editor API](https://www.tensorflow.org/api_guides/python/contrib.graph_editor) can be used to (locally) swap the queue based feed with a simple placeholder feed.

 ## Why do you need a baseline?